hertzden/hp.com/content/blog/css-box-model.md

 title: "Css Box Model"
 date: 2018-07-22T22:59:04+05:30
 featured_image: "/images/css-box-model.png"
-draft: true
+draft: false
 ---

 Welcome to my blog with some of my work in progress.
 I've been working on this blog where i will share my findings in HTML, CSS, JS and.
 Here i am starting this blog with a puzzle on the most basic and highly useful concept in CSS.

 <blockquote> Here a div which contains a text and it's output is 200px square of some color and text inside div is horizontally and vertically centre of box. </blockquote>